teamookla/ookla-open-data/README.md

 ### Access via S3

-The performance datasets are available via Amazon Simple Storage Service (Amazon S3) at the `s3://ookla-open-data` bucket, where individual Parquets and compressed Shapefiles are organized by
+The performance datasets are available via [AWS S3](https://aws.amazon.com/s3/) at the `s3://ookla-open-data` bucket, where individual [Parquet](https://parquet.apache.org/) time series and compressed Shapefiles are organized by

 1. file format (`shapefiles` or `parquet`)
 2. service type (`fixed` or `mobile`)